 - Horse handler in the performance horse industry

 - Stable hand

 GROW YOUR CAREER

 Discover the skills you need, for the job you want at a TAFE NSW Information Session.

-This is a full time, on campus course.
-You must attend approximately 15 hours of class.
-You may also be required to complete approximately 5 hours of additional study.
+This is a part time, online course.
+You must attend approximately 5 hours of class.
+You may also be required to complete approximately 2 hours of additional study.
 This additional study could include private study, work placements and research.